Iankimble/Spring--24-Intro-Python/IntroPython_FinalProjectGuide.md

 Your project start date will be : 5/3/2024
 Your project due date is : 5/17/2024

+## Steps
+Ask - What problem are you trying to solve?
+Research - What tools and resources can you use to help you build your program?
+Imagine - Based on the research you've done, determine exactly what you want to build.
+Plan - Create wire frames and a development plan for creating your program.
+Create - Use your development plan and your resources to begin coding your program Test - Test out your code, work out the errors.
+Improve - Are there things you can add to your program to make function even better.

 <b>The design and development of your project will have three phases: design, development, presentation</b>

 ## Phase 1- Design